-Figure 24: Autotransformer with delta tertiary winding acts like a wye-wye transformer with smaller delta tertiary.
+Figure 21: Autotransformer with delta tertiary winding acts like a wye-wye transformer with smaller delta tertiary.
 The vector group would be Yynd1 or Yyd1.
 For analyses other than power flow, it can be represented more accurately as the physical series (n1) - common (n2) connection, with a vector group Yand1.
 In either case, it's a three-winding transformer.

-Figure 25: A three-winding autotransformer is represented in CIM as a PowerTransformer with three PowerTransformerEnds, because it's balanced and three-phase.
+Figure 22: A three-winding autotransformer is represented in CIM as a PowerTransformer with three PowerTransformerEnds, because it's balanced and three-phase.
 The three Terminals have direct ConductingEquipment references to the PowerTransformer, so you can find it from bus1, busX or busY.
 However, each PowerTransformerEnd has a back-reference to the same Terminal, and it's own reference to BaseVoltage (Figure 13); that's how you link the matching buses and windings, which must have compatible voltages.
 Terminals have a sequenceNumber, but the PowerTransformerEnd's endNumber is what establishes correct linkage to catalog data as discussed later.
 By convention, ends with highest ratedU have the lowest endNumber, and endNumber establishes that end's place in the vectorGroup.

-Figure 26: Power transformer impedances correspond to the three-winding autotransformer example of Figure 24 and Figure 25.
+Figure 23: Power transformer impedances correspond to the three-winding autotransformer example of Figure 15 and Figure 16.
 There are three instances of TransformerMeshImpedance connected pair-wise between the three windings / ends.
 The x and r values are in Ohms referred to the end with highest ratedU in that pair.
 There is just one TransformerCoreAdmittance, usually attached to the end with lowest ratedU, and the attribute values are Siemens referred to that end's ratedU.

-Figure 27: Open wye - open delta transformer banks are used to provide inexpensive three-phase service to loads, by using only two single-phase transformers.
+Figure 24: Open wye - open delta transformer banks are used to provide inexpensive three-phase service to loads, by using only two single-phase transformers.
 This is an unbalanced transformer, and as such it requires tank modeling in CIM.
 Physically, the two transformers would be in separate tanks.
 Note that Tank A is similar to the residential center-tapped secondary transformer, except the CIM phases for the secondary would include s1 and s2 instead of A and B.

-Figure 28: Unbalanced PowerTransformer instances comprise one or more TransformerTanks, which own the TransformerTankEnds.
+Figure 25: Unbalanced PowerTransformer instances comprise one or more TransformerTanks, which own the TransformerTankEnds.
 Through the ends, wdgHi collects phases ABN and busLo collects phases ABCN.
 Typically, phase C will also exist at wdgHi, but this transformer doesn't require it.
 We still assign vectorGroup Yd1 to the supervising PowerTransformer, as this is the typical case.
 The modeler should determine that.
-By comparison to Figure 27, there is a possible ambiguity in how endA3 represents the polarity dot at the neutral end of Wdg A3.
-This is the purpose of TransformerTankEnd.reversed, which should be True for wdgA3.
+By comparison to Figure 24, there is a possible ambiguity in how endA3 represents the polarity dot at the neutral end of Wdg A3.
+An earlier CIM proposal would have assigned phaseAngleClock = 6 on wdgA3, but the attribute was removed from TransformerTankEnd.
+It may not be possible to infer the correct winding polarities from the vectorGroup in all cases.
+There is a phaseAngleClock attribute on TransformerTankEndInfo, but that represents a shelf state of the tank, not necessarily connections in the field.
+Therefore, it may be necessary to propose the phaseAngleClock attribute for TransformerTankEnd.